-All Auto-Trail vehicles have a minimum heating classification of grade 2.
-This means that your vehicle can maintain an average temperature of at least 20 degrees centigrade when the outside temperature is zero
+All Auto-Trail vehicles have a minimum heating classification of grade 3.
+This means that your vehicle can maintain an average temperature of at least 20 degrees centigrade when the outside temperature minus 15 degrees centigrade.

 GAS INPUT OF APPLIANCES